-The University of Massachusetts Boston’s newest academic building will serve students, faculty, and staff from multiple disciplines, including art, chemistry, and performing arts.
-Everyone on campus will benefit from the added study spaces and new café.
+The University of Massachusetts Boston’s newest academic building serves students, faculty, and staff from multiple disciplines, including art, chemistry, and performing arts.
+Everyone on campus benefits from the added study spaces and new café.

-University Hall, previously called General Academic Building No.1 (GAB No.1), is under construction.
-It is expected to open in mid-2016.
+University Hall, previously called General Academic Building No.1 (GAB No.1), partially opened in time for the spring 2016 semester.

 “We’ve achieved a significant milestone in the planning for our second new academic building,” Chancellor J. Keith Motley said.
 “This general academic building will bring to our campus a host of new and interactive classrooms that will further enhance the learning experience of our students.”